bhrnjica/MagmaSharp/README.md

 # How to Tutorials

-In this section we are going to provide you with the instruction how you can use the Library in you .NET projects.
+In this section we are going to provide you with the instruction how you can use the Library in your .NET projects.